mamedev/mame/docs/source/luascript/ref-render.rst

-    View coordinates are recomputed in various events, including the window being resized, entering or leaving full-screen mode, and changing the zoom to screen area setting.
+    View coordinates are recomputed in various events, including the window being resized, entering or leaving full-screen mode, and changing the zoom to screen area setting. view:set_pointer_updated_callback(cb)
+    Set a function to receive notifications when a pointer enters, moves or changes button states over the view.
+The function must accept nine
+    arguments:

+    * The pointer type (``mouse``, ``pen``, ``touch`` or ``unknown``).
+    * The pointer ID (a non-negative integer that will not change for the lifetime of a pointer).
+    * The device ID for grouping pointers to recognise multi-touch gestures (non-negative integer).
+    * Horizontal position in layout coordinates.
+    * Vertical position in layout coordinates.
+    * A bit mask representing the currently pressed buttons.
+    * A bit mask representing the buttons that were pressed in this update.
+    * A bit mask representing the buttons that were released in this update.
+    * The click count (positive for multi-click actions, or negative if a click is turned into a hold or drag).

+    Call with ``nil`` to remove the callback. view:set_pointer_left_callback(cb)
+    Set a function to receive notifications when a pointer leaves the view normally.
+The function must accept seven arguments:

+    * The pointer type (``mouse``, ``pen``, ``touch`` or ``unknown``).
+    * The pointer ID (a non-negative integer that will not change for the lifetime of a pointer).
+The ID may be reused for a new pointer after receiving this notification.
+    * The device ID for grouping pointers to recognise multi-touch gestures (non-negative integer).
+    * Horizontal position in layout coordinates.
+    * Vertical position in layout coordinates.
+    * A bit mask representing the buttons that were released in this update.
+    * The click count (positive for multi-click actions, or negative if a click is turned into a hold or drag).

+    Call with ``nil`` to remove the callback. view:set_pointer_aborted_callback(cb)
+    Set a function to receive notifications when a pointer leaves the view abnormally.
+The function must accept seven arguments:

+    * The pointer type (``mouse``, ``pen``, ``touch`` or ``unknown``).
+    * The pointer ID (a non-negative integer that will not change for the lifetime of a pointer).
+The ID may be reused for a new pointer after receiving this notification.
+    * The device ID for grouping pointers to recognise multi-touch gestures (non-negative integer).
+    * Horizontal position in layout coordinates.
+    * Vertical position in layout coordinates.
+    * A bit mask representing the buttons that were released in this update.
+    * The click count (positive for multi-click actions, or negative if a click is turned into a hold or drag).

+    Call with ``nil`` to remove the callback. view:set_forget_pointers_callback(cb)
+    Set a function to receive notifications when the view should stop processing pointer input.
+The function must accept no arguments.
+Call with ``nil`` to remove the callback.

+    This can happen in a number of situations, including the view configuration changing or a menu taking over input handling.

 Properties
 ~~~~~~~~~~